bustad/bustad.github.io/_posts/2021-07-03-the-nicest-colormap.markdown

 <!-- https://unsplash.com/photos/KJCyvlA_aAQ -->
 <!-- https://unsplash.com/photos/mz471WAXhCU -->

-I've always been quite fond of the colors in the spectral frequency display of [Adobe Audition](https://www.adobe.com/se/products/audition.html).
-They look quite pretty and are also very helpful in discerning small differences in intensity.
+I've always been quite fond of the colors used in the spectral frequency display of [Adobe Audition](https://www.adobe.com/se/products/audition.html).
+It looks quite pretty and the colors are also very helpful in discerning small differences in intensity.

 <img class="img-fluid" src="/img/posts/audition.jpg" alt="Screenshot">